nanlabs/econsole/README.md

 Then use console's methods as usual and they will be enhanced.

-Here is an example of the new output:
+Here is an example of the new output text (the colors and styles will be different in the actual console):

 ```javascript
     <DEBUG> [sample.js:51] Testing LOG LEVEL